Updated: October 2, 2024

 Portuguese bank account

 When buying property in Portugal, it is recommended to open a Portuguese bank account to avoid transaction fees when making your purchase.
-There are a variety of Portuguese banks to consider, many of which offer mortgages for international buyers.
+There are a variety of Portuguese banks to consider, many of which also offer mortgages for international buyers.

 Required Documents for Buying Property in Porto, Portugal